 Additionally, the Utility indicated that several of its meters have been in service for a considerable amount of time and that 43 of the Utility's 98 total residential meters have recorded over a million gallons each.
 Therefore, the Utility requested recovery of costs associated with a meter replacement program.
-Staff believes the meter replacement program should improve the accuracy of water usage metering and Utility revenues.
+We find that the meter replacement program will improve the accuracy of water usage metering and Utility revenues.
 The Utility indicated that it anticipates replacing 30 meters the first year at a cost of \$3,100, 30 the second year at a cost of \$3,100, and 38 in the third and final year at a cost of \$3,927.
 The total cost of this meter replacement program is approximately \$10,127.
-Consistent with Section 367.018(2)(a)2, F.S., staff believes that it is appropriate to include one year's worth of meters in rate base since these meters will be completed within 24 months of the test year.
-Accordingly, staff has included the cost of the 30 meters the Utility plans on replacing during 2021.
-Staff's adjustments include adjustments to UPIS and accumulated depreciation, as well as corresponding adjustments to depreciation expense and taxes as discussed above and in Issue 8.
-Staff notes that the Utility has the option of coming back to the Commission after completion of the meter replacement program to request that the additional two years of meters and associated costs be added to rate base.
+Consistent with Section 367.018(2)(a)2, F.S., we find that it is appropriate to include one year's worth of meters in rate base since these meters will be completed within 24 months of the test year.
+Accordingly, we have included the cost of the 30 meters the Utility plans on replacing during 2021.
+Our adjustments include adjustments to UPIS and accumulated depreciation, as well as corresponding adjustments to depreciation expense and taxes as discussed above and in Section 8.
+We note that the Utility has the option of coming back to this Commission after completion of the meter replacement program to request that the additional two years of meters and associated costs be added to rate base.

-Land and Land Rights
+B. Land and Land Rights

 The Utility recorded a test year land value of \$7,000.
-The Commission approved a land balance of \$7,000 in the Utility's 2016 transfer docket.
-There have been no additions to land since the transfer; therefore, no adjustments are necessary.
-Staff recommends a land and land rights balance of \$7,000.
+We approved a land balance of \$7,000 in the Utility's 2016 transfer docket.
+There have been no additions to land since the transfer so no adjustments are necessary.
+Therefore, we find that a land and land rights balance of \$7,000 is appropriate.

-Used and Useful
+C. Used and Useful

-As discussed in Issue 3, McLeod's WTP and distribution system are considered 100 percent U&U. Therefore, no U&U adjustments are necessary.
+As discussed in Section 3, McLeod's WTP and distribution system are considered 100 percent U&U. Therefore, no U&U adjustments are necessary.